 Institute of Arts, Detroit

-Jonathan Israel, a historian of the Golden Age of the Dutch Republic, remarks that "no aspect of Dutch freedom in the golden age struck contemporaries, especially foreigners, more than that enjoyed by women, of all classes and types.
-Everyone agreed that in Dutch society wives were less subservient to their husbands than elsewhere."
-Simon Schama goes even further than Israel by asserting that "the Netherlands has one of the oldest and richest traditions of feminism in Europe."
+Jonathan Israel, a historian of the Golden Age of the Dutch Republic, notes that "no aspect of Dutch freedom in the golden age struck contemporaries, particularly foreigners, more than that enjoyed by women of all classes and types.
+Everyone agreed that in Dutch society, wives were less subservient to their husbands than elsewhere."
+Simon Schama goes even further than Israel by asserting that "the Netherlands possesses one of the oldest and richest traditions of feminism in Europe."

-Unfortunately, first-person descriptions of Dutch women, whether they come in the form of books, letters or diaries, are exceedingly rare.
-The only autobiography of note was written by Anna Maria van Schurman, an extraordinary, highly educated woman who excelled in the visual arts, music, and literature as well as being proficient in 14 languages.
-Otherwise, we know little how real Dutch women acted.
+Regrettably, first-person descriptions of Dutch women, whether in the form of books, letters, or diaries, are exceedingly rare.
+The sole noteworthy autobiography was penned by Anna Maria van Schurman, an extraordinary, highly educated woman who excelled in visual arts, music and literature, as well as being proficient in 14 languages.
+Otherwise, we know little about the actions of real Dutch women.

-We know quite well how Dutch women were expected to behave to themselves, at least that in theory.
-Conduct books, manuals for child-rearing and sundry moralistic writings, which were less popular only than the Bible, speak loud and clear.
-First and foremost, women were expected to fulfill themselves entirely through marriage, child-rearing and house-keeping.
-The home was the appointed place for the woman and it was also the safest place, for there she could not succumb to temptation.
-Domestic virtue was seen not only the prime regulator of interpersonal male/female relationships but one of the keys to the stability and prosperity of the Dutch nation itself.
-Perhaps no other painting of the Golden Age conveys so convincingly this quintessential value more than Vermeer's Milkmaid, if not the more discreet Lacemaker.
+We understand quite well how Dutch women were expected to conduct themselves, at least in theory.
+Conduct books, child-rearing manuals and various moralistic writings, second in popularity only to the Bible, speak loudly and clearly.
+First and foremost, women were expected to find complete fulfillment through marriage, child-rearing and housekeeping.
+The home was the designated place for the woman, and it was also the safest place, preventing succumbing to temptation.
+Domestic virtue was not only seen as the prime regulator of male/female relationships but also as one of the keys to the stability and prosperity of the Dutch nation itself.
+Perhaps no other painting of the Golden Age conveys this quintessential value as convincingly as Vermeer's Milkmaid, if not the more discreet Lacemaker.

-But in daily life, Dutch women must not have blindly live up to the strict guidelines laid down by the moralists, and in a surprising number of eyewitness accounts, especially those of foreign visitors, we encounter an entirely different kind of women especially outside the domestic setting.
+However, in daily life, Dutch women must not have blindly adhered to the strict guidelines laid down by the moralists.
+In a surprising number of eyewitness accounts, particularly those of foreign visitors, we encounter an entirely different kind of women, especially outside the domestic setting.

 Book and Picture Shop